loloof64/Chess-Board-Component-Sveltejs/README.md

 ## Credits

-Original pieces vectors definitions from CBurnett and found on [Wikimedia commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).
+Pieces vectors definitions from CBurnett and found on [Wikimedia commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).

 Using [ChessJS library](https://github.com/jhlywa/chess.js), which is bundled in the produced script.